yoav-klein/java/Spring/05-spring-mvc/10-spring-security/03-using-the-xml-namespace/README.md

-# Using the security XML Namespace
+# Configuring Spring Security - Using the XML Namespace
 ---

 In this project we use the `<security:*>` XML namespace in the ApplicationContext configuration.
 This allows us to easily